HackerXYT/hackerxyt.github.io/README.md

 # LAN21

-LAN21 is a twentyonecore project created by T50
+Language Twentyone Project Hosted By TwentyoneCore.
+Easily Get Access Without The Tor Network

 ## Gaining Access

-Use a browser of your choice to reach this URL.
+Use a browser of your choice to reach the following URL.

 ```bash
 https://lan.hackerx.xyz